LostInBrittany/spring-beers/step-05/README.md

 If you don't have a `xxxx-beers` frontend, we have put a working version of the frontend in the `/frontend` folder in the repository.

-## Modify the webapp to call the express server
+## Modify the webapp to call the server

 You should modify the network calls from the webapp to call our new server instead of simply requesting the JSON files.